7th Grade

 MATH

 Our mathematics curriculum is designed to be challenging and motivating for all students.
 The mathematics curriculum is based on the Common Core State Standards.
 The correct placement of students is essential for student success.
 Careful consideration of student abilities is critical to self-esteem.
 It is very important that all students be placed appropriately.
-Identification for math placement will occur in the spring of fifth, sixth, and seventh grade and will be based on multiple factors including grades, common assessments, and standardized tests.
+Identification for math placement will occur in the spring of fifth, sixth, and seventh grade and will be based on multiple factors including test and quiz grades, standardized tests, and end of the year placement test.

-On-level Pre-Algebra: In this course introductory concepts of algebra are developed with applications interwoven throughout.
-Topics include but are not limited to, operations with integers, solving single and multi-step equations, functions, graphing, exponents and roots, ratios and proportions, and two-dimensional and three-dimensional geometry.
-Emphasis is placed on critical thinking and problem-solving.
+• Pre-Algebra: In this course introductory concepts of algebra are developed with applications interwoven throughout.
+Topics include but are not limited to, operations with integers, solving single and multi-step equations, functions, graphing, exponents and roots, and ratios and proportions, and two-dimensional and three-dimensional geometry.
+Emphasis is placed on critical thinking and problem solving.

-Algebra 1: These selected students will study the language of algebra, single and multi-step equations and inequalities, graphing, functions, linear functions, systems of equations and inequalities, polynomials, quadratic functions, and radicals.
-By successfully completing this Algebra course in 7th grade, students may progress to Grade 8 Honors Algebra.
-Emphasis is placed on critical thinking and problem-solving.
+• Algebra 1: These selected students will study the language of algebra, single and multi-step equations and inequalities, graphing, functions, linear functions, systems of equations and inequalities, polynomials, quadratic functions, and radicals.
+Emphasis is placed on critical thinking and problem solving.

 Textbooks